apache/jackrabbit-site/src/site/markdown/status/board-report-2020-06.md

 The Jackrabbit team is discussing the report and will likely reject it (https://s.apache.org/7qhh5).

+The Apache Jackrabbit FileVault component successfully moved from SVN to GIT (INFRA-20285).

 Apache Jackrabbit itself is mostly in maintenance mode with most of the work going into bug fixing and tooling.
 New features are mainly driven by dependencies from Jackrabbit Oak.